-Jennifer Fitzgerald (Ph.D., Brown University) is Associate Professor of Political Science.
+Jennifer Fitzgerald (Ph.D., Brown University) is Professor of Political Science.
 A specialist in comparative political behavior, much of Fitzgerald's work examines the ways in which social context shapes political attitudes and vote choice in advanced democratic societies.
-Her new book is entitled Close to Home: Local Ties and Voting Radical Right in Europe (2018 Cambridge University Press/Cambridge Series in Public Opinion and Political Psychology).
+Her most recent book is entitled Close to Home: Local Ties and Voting Radical Right in Europe (2018 Cambridge University Press/Cambridge Series in Public Opinion and Political Psychology).
 The book develops and tests a localist model of radical right support that roots individuals within their communities.
 The research is based in part on field work conducted as a Fulbright Scholar to France.
-Fitzgerald recently began a new project in collaboration with researchers at Örebro University in Örebro, Sweden to understand the political behavior of young democratic citizens.
-Her publications include the book Partisan Families: The Social Logic of Bounded Partisanship in Germany and Britain (with Alan Zuckerman and Josip Dasović, Cambridge University Press) and articles in journals such as The Journal of Politics, Comparative Political Studies, World Politics, Political Behavior, Electoral Studies, and International Migration Review.
+Fitzgerald currently works with researchers at Örebro University in Örebro, Sweden to understand the political behavior of young democratic citizens.
+Her publications include the book Partisan Families: The Social Logic of Bounded Partisanship in Germany and Britain (with Alan Zuckerman and Josip Dasović, Cambridge University Press) and articles in journals such as The Journal of Politics, Comparative Political Studies, World Politics, Political Behavior, Political Psychology, Electoral Studies, and International Migration Review.